slobatch/homepage/_posts/2014-05-28-building-this-blog-part-i.markdown

 I've never been good at keeping an up-to-date blog, but I was really drawn to the challenge of building one from scratch.
 I used to have a Blogger blog, and a Livejournal before that, but when I once tried putting together a Wordpress blog, I quickly became overwhelmed and failed miserably.
 Much later, while working with Radico, I was introduced to the concept of static site generators.
 They were using Pelican at the time, and I thought I'd give it a crack.
 Having just started working with git and Github at around the same time, I thought it would be perfect to host my personal page on Github Pages.
 I ran into a few issues, but they all culminated in the fact that, I simply couldn't quite figure out how Pelican worked.

-I think their were a handful of factors that contributed to my lack of succes:
+I think there were a handful of factors that contributed to my lack of succes:

 1. Pelican's documentation was lacking.